jrvalverde/bprof/README.md

 This later example is worth for noting some special aspects/limitations: 'bprof.bash' will fork (i.e. run a separate subprocess) to run 'test.sh'.
-Profiling will proceed along the main process (the profiler) but not along the subprocess, i.e. you will not get direct timing information about how long executing the subprocess took.
+Profiling will proceed along the main process (the profiler) but not along the subprocess, i.e. you will not get direct timing information about how long execution in the subprocess took.

 The profiled script is run in a separate subprocess so we can redirect logging output to a sink of our own choice.
 To hopefully reduce potentially huge (we do bioinformatics, sometimes